 1. The RLF grantee must have made at least one loan or subgrant AND have significantly depleted existing available loan and/or subgrant funds.
-The Agency will not favorably consider supplemental funding applications from Grantees with high uncommitted balances.
-RLF grantees should discuss all previous loan(s) and/or subgrants and describe the budget status (including project timelines, repayment schedules, income projections and remaining funds available) of their existing RLF.
+The Agency will not favorably consider supplemental funding applications from grantees with high uncommitted balances.
+RLF grantees should discuss all previous loan(s) and/or subgrant(s) and describe the budget status (including project timelines, repayment schedules, income projections and remaining funds available) of their existing RLF.
 If unliquidated balances remain, grantees should explain why.
+In their response, RLF grantees must also provide information on projects where funds are committed and must BRIEFLY describe project status, including expected dates of loan/subgrant execution, redevelopment plans and expected project end dates.